seud0nym/tch-gui-unhide/utilities/README.md

 What makes it optimal is that if you lose root access to the firmware in bank 2 for any reason, you can always load a rootable firmware into bank 1 via TFTP and it will always boot into that loaded firmware, because bank 1 is still active.
 You can then easily reacquire root.

 The Telstra Smart Modem Gen 3 is slightly different in that it has a different bootloader, which seems to be active bank aware, and doesn't let you in to BOOTP mode if bank 1 is active.
 However, unlike earlier generations, it will automatically switch to bank 1 after loading a new firmware via TFTP.

+This script will copy the booted and rooted firmware into bank 2, _including_ any customisation you have done (such as changing the root password), and then erase bank 1.
+It will then set bank 1 as active so that it is always tried first during booting.
+During a normal boot, bank 1 will fail and it will automatically switch and boot from your rooted firmware in bank 2 (without removing the active status from bank 1).
+It also means that if you need to use TFTP to load a new firmware into bank 1, it will always boot the loaded firmware by default.
 ```
 Usage: ./set-optimal-bank-plan
 ```